khulnasoft-labs/mitigate-drivers/CONTRIBUTING.md

 ## 🛠️ Submitting Pull Requests (PRs)

-1. Fork the [mitigate-drivers repository](https://github.com/khulnasoft-labs/mitigate-drivers) and clone your fork to your local machine.
+1. Fork the [Mitigate-Drivers repository](https://github.com/khulnasoft-lab/mitigate-drivers) and clone your fork to your local machine.

 2. Create a new branch for your changes: